parvez301901/an-addon-for-elementor/readme.txt

 === AN Addon for Elementor ===
 Contributors: parvez301
-Tags: elementor, elementor, elementor widget, woocommerce elementor Widget, AN AddonCraft, Elementor Custom AN Addons Requires at least: 5.0
+Tags: elementor, elementor, elementor widget, woocommerce elementor Widget, AN Addon, Elementor Custom AN Addons Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.0